 Website Copywriting and SEO

-Writing product labels and web page copy for the premium soft drinks brand, Radnor Hills.
+Writing creative and on-brand product labels and web page copy for the premium soft drinks brand, Radnor Hills.

 Writing case studies to illustrate the excellent designer handbag, clothing and accessories restoration work carried out by Jeeves of Belgravia, London's finest dry cleaners.